Lucas-fm1/kaprekar/README.md

   7641 - 1467 = 6174

 There is also a 3-digit version of the Kaprekar's constant, witch is the number 495.
-For illustrative porpuses, in can be shown that:
+For illustrative porpuses:

   954 - 459 = 495